learn-co-curriculum/dsc-functions-with-arguments/README.md

 ## Objectives
 You will be able to:
-* Create and use custom functions with arguments
+* Declare and use a function with arguments

 ### Predictability with arguments